enclaive/enclaive-docker-nginx-sgx/README.md

 - Remains protected even when the BIOS, VMM, OS, and drivers are compromised, implying that an attacker with full execution control over the platform can be kept at bay
 - Benefits from memory protections that thwart memory bus snooping, memory tampering and “cold boot” attacks on images retained in RAM
-- At no moment in time data, program code and protocol messages are leaked or de-anonymized, making the application GDPR/Schrems-II compliant and capable to process personal data
+- At no moment in time data, program code and protocol messages are leaked or de-anonymized
 - Reduces the trusted computing base of its parent application to the smallest possible footprint

 <!-- TL;TD -->